 After you singed up with your e-mail your account to be activated according to the instructions sent to your e-mail address.
 If you cannot see the e-mail from LearningChess in your inbox it was probably placed in your Spam or Junk mail folder.
 If you still cannot receive the confirmation e-mail, please Contact Us.

 You can change your password or renew your forgotten password in our system but your e-mail is fixed.
-If you want to change your e-mail or you would like to delete your account from any reason, please Contact us directly.
+If you want to change your e-mail from any reason, please Contact us directly.

 A The tasks can be solved several times, so you may gain a really deep level of knowledge by practicing.
 Simply click on the down arrow at the lesson name and click on the Restart button.